whatwedo/docker-base-images/images/icinga2.md

 Every of the following environment variables is required

-### DB_USER

-User of thy Icinga2 mysql-ido database.
+* `DB_USER` - User of thy Icinga2 mysql-ido database.
 In the above example, it is being set to "root".

-### DB_PW

-Passowrd of thy Icinga2 mysql-ido database.
+* `DB_PW` - Passowrd of thy Icinga2 mysql-ido database.
 In the above example, it is being set to "mysecretpassword".

-### DB_SERVER

-Server of thy Icinga2 mysql-ido database.
+* `DB_SERVER` - Server of thy Icinga2 mysql-ido database.
 In the above example, it is being set to "db".

-### DB_PORT

-Post of thy Icinga2 mysql-ido database.
+* `DB_PORT` - Post of thy Icinga2 mysql-ido database.
 In the above example, it is being set to "3306".

-### DB_NAME

-Name of thy Icinga2 mysql-ido database.
+* `DB_NAME` - Name of thy Icinga2 mysql-ido database.
 In the above example, it is being set to "icinga-ido".

-### ICINGAADMIN_PW

-Password of the "icingaadmin" user (classic-ui).
+* `ICINGAADMIN_PW` - Password of the "icingaadmin" user (classic-ui).
 In the above example, it is being set to "mysecretpassword".
+* `CONTAINER_TIMEZONE` - timezone which should be used, default: `Europe/Zurich` ([see Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones))

 ## Volumes